zprintln/DocuCast/README.md

-# 🔬 SecureScholar - Voice Research Assistant
+# 🎙️ DocuCast - Turn Documents into Podcasts

-A powerful AI-powered research assistant that finds, summarizes, and converts academic papers into audio content.
+A powerful AI-powered platform that transforms any document into engaging podcast content.
+Search for research papers or upload your own documents and convert them into professional audio experiences.
 Built for the MCP Hackathon using Apify MCP server and cutting-edge AI tools.

 ## 🚀 Features

-- **🔍 Smart Research Discovery**: Uses Apify's Google Scholar integration to find relevant papers
+- **🔍 Research Search**: Find and analyze academic papers using Apify's Google Scholar integration
+- **📄 Document Upload**: Upload PDF documents and convert them to podcast format
+- **🎧 Voice Conversion**: Transform any text into natural speech using Gladia TTS
+- **🎙️ Podcast Generation**: Create engaging podcast content from documents
 - **🛡️ Security First**: Integrated with Horizon3.ai for security validation
-- **📝 AI Summarization**: Converts complex research into digestible summaries using Claude/OpenAI
+- **📝 AI Summarization**: Convert complex content into digestible summaries using Claude/OpenAI
-- **🎧 Voice Conversion**: Transforms text summaries into natural speech using Gladia TTS
-- **📊 Vector Search**: Stores and searches papers using embeddings and Redis
-- **🎙️ Podcast Mode**: Creates sequential audio playlists for research topics
+- **🎵 Voice Customization**: Choose from different voice styles and speeds
-- **🌐 Web Interface**: Beautiful, responsive demo UI
+- **🌐 Modern UI**: Beautiful, responsive interface with drag-and-drop upload

 ## 🏗️ Architecture